Preventive detention: Singapore

-One notable case was convicted child abuser Chong Keng Chye (aged 37 in 2004), who had several past convictions for cheating and violent crimes since age 16, was sentenced in 2004 to the maximum of 20 years' preventive detention and nine strokes of the cane for severely abusing a seven-year-old boy to death in 1999, as well as for several cheating offences in 2003.
-In another case, Rosli Yassin (aged 52 in 2012), who went in and out of prison since 1991, was sentenced in 2012 to 12 years' preventive detention for culpable homicide and cheating, before the detention order was increased to 20 years upon the prosecution's appeal.
-Drug trafficker Abdul Kahar Othman was previously serving ten years of preventive detention from 1995 to 2005 due to his long criminal record of drug offences, before he was caught and later executed in 2022 for a 2010 drug trafficking crime.
+For example, in 2004, Chong Keng Chye was sentenced to 20 years of preventive detention for abusing a child to death and for various cheating offences.
+He had several past convictions for cheating and violent crimes since he was 16.
+In another case, Rosli Yassin, was sentenced in 2012 to 12 years preventive detention for culpable homicide and cheating, before the detention order was increased to 20 years upon the prosecution's appeal.
+Drug trafficker Abdul Kahar Othman served ten years of preventive detention from 1995 to 2005 due to a lengthy criminal record of drug offences.